Junior ISAs and Tax Exempt Savings Plans for children: how do they compare?

 With our stocks and shares Junior ISA you can start investing from just £10 per month up to a maximum of £9,000 each year on behalf of a child.
 Anyone can pay in, and the child will gain access to the account once they are 18 years old.

-Our Junior ISA and Junior Bond invest in stocks and shares.
-This means they have good long-term growth potential, but the value of your investments could go down as well as up so your child could end up with less money than you've put in.
+Our Junior ISA invests in stocks and shares.
+This means it has good long-term growth potential, but the value of your investment could go down as well as up so your child could end up with less money than you've put in.

 You may also be interested in: